jbrr/jbrr.github.io/_drafts/2016-04-13-paperclip-s3-and-heroku.markdown

 date: 2016-04-13 12:00:00
 categories: tutorials
 ---
 Configuring Paperclip and S3 was more of a hassle a couple months ago, but things have gotten easier since the latest versions of the Paperclip gem are now compatible with the `aws-sdk` gem above versions 2.0.
 Nevertheless, I'll go through the steps of getting it all set up on Rails 4.
+The project I was working through while putting this tutorial together is [here](https://github.com/jbrr/photo-portfolio), to see all this in action.

 First, we're going to need a couple of gems.